-Dur World What are the safest and cleanest sources of energy?

-Death rate from accidents and air pollution Measured as deaths per terawatt-hour of energy production.
-1 terawatt-hour is the annual energy consumption of 27,000 people in the EU.
+^{Our World} What are the safest and cleanest sources of energy?
+Death rate from accidents and air pollution Measured as deaths per terawatt-hour of energy product 1 terawatt-hour is the annual energy consumption of 27,000 people in the ion.
 Greenhouse gas emissions Measured in emissions of CO 2 -equivalents per gigawatt-hour of electricity over the lifecycle of the power plant.
 1 gigawatt-hour is the annual electricity consumption of 160 people in the EU.
-24.6 deaths 1230-times higher than solar Coal 25% of global energy 820 tonnes 18.4 deaths 263-times higher than nuclear energy Oil 31% of global energy 180-times higher than wind 2.8 deaths Natural Gas 23% of global energy 490 tonnes 4.6 deaths Biomass 7% of global energy 78-230 tonnes" 0.02 deaths Hydropower 34 tonnes 0.07 deaths Nuclear energy 3 tonnes 0.04 deaths Wind 2% of global energy 4 tonnes 0.02 deaths Solar 1% of global energy 5 tonnes over budget.
-This is a long-term commitment, meaning that many countries simply idled capacity rather than tear it down even when the industry suffered image issues following Fukushima.
+24.6 deaths 1230-times higher than solar Coal 25% of global energy 820 tonnes 273-times higher than nuclear energy A 18.4 deaths 263-times higher than nuclear energy Oil 31% of global energy 720 tonnes 180-times higher than wind 2.8 deaths Natural Gas 490 tonnes 4.6 deaths Biomass 7% of global energy - 78-230 tonnes → 0.02 deat ns Hydropower 34 tonnes 0.07 death s Nuclear energy 3 tonnes 0.04 deat ns Wind 4 tonnes 0.02 deat ns Solar 1% of global energy 5 tonnes